jintaoyugithub/lth-msc-cs-typst-template/packages/preview/uo-lth-msc-cs-thesis/0.1.0/template/chapters/futurework.typ

 The patterns we have used so far are uniform patterns, i.e., the same tessellation rate is applied to all three sides of the triangle.
 Although this approach is simple to implement and to some extent can avoid the crack problem caused by T-junction by uniform tessellation rate, it still has many limitations in practical application.

 From the perspective of rendering efficiency, different regions often have different geometric complexity or viewpoint importance.
 Uniform tessellation is similar to the common discrete LOD method in games, which is unable to flexibly adjust the tessellation density of each region according to the difference in geometric complexity or viewpoint, thus introducing a large number of redundant vertices.
-Compared to adaptive patterns based on curvature or viewing angle, uniform patterns generate too many invalid vertices in flat areas or areas far away from the viewing angle, adding unnecessary rendering and memory overhead. //see Figure X.
+Compared to adaptive patterns @boubekeur2008flexible @RTXMG based on curvature or viewing angle, uniform patterns generate too many invalid vertices in flat areas or areas far away from the viewing angle, adding unnecessary rendering and memory overhead. //see Figure X.

 // Taking “distance to camera” as an example, it is obviously unnecessary to use the same tessellation density in the farther region as in the nearer region, which will result in a large number of vertices being wasted in the region with low visual contribution.
 Compared to adaptive patterns based on curvature or viewing angle, uniform patterns generate too many invalid vertices in flat areas or areas far away from the viewing angle, adding unnecessary rendering and memory overhead. see figure X.
 //